Deterministic Scheduling of Periodic Messages for Low Latency in Cloud RAN: Introduction

 \section{Introduction}

-Next generations of mobile network architectures evolve toward centralized radio network architectures called C-RAN for Cloud Radio Access Network, to reduce energy consumption costs~\cite{mobile2011c} and more generally the total cost of ownership.
-The main challenge for this type of architecture is to reach a latency compatible with transport protocols~\cite{ieeep802}.
-The latency is measured between the sending of a message by a Remote Radio Head (RRH) and the receptions of the answer, computed by real-time virtualized network functions of a BaseBand Unit (BBU)\footnote{Others terminologies exist in the literature.
-The results of this work are fully compatible with any C-RAN architecture definition.} in the cloud.
-For example, LTE standards require to process functions like HARQ (Hybrid Automatic Repeat reQuest) in $3$ms~\cite{bouguen2012lte}.
-In 5G, some services need end-to-end latency as low as $1$ms~\cite{3gpp5g,boccardi2014five}.
-The specificity of the C-RAN context is not only the latency constraint, but also the periodicity of the data transfer in the \emph{frontaul} network between RRHs and BBUs: frames need to be emitted and received each millisecond~\cite{bouguen2012lte}.
-Our aim is to operate a C-RAN on a low-cost shared switched network.
-The question we address is the following: is it possible to schedule messages such that there are no collisions to avoid latency caused by queuing delays?
-Eliminating this source of latency leaves us with more time budget for latency due to the physical length of the routes in the network, and thus allows for wider deployment areas.
+One of the key aspects of 5G+ and 6G is to reduce the End-to-End delay in telecom networks~\cite{dahlman20185g,saad2019vision}.
+This goal is driven by the need for Ultra-Reliable Low Latency~\cite{ali2021urllc} for several use cases such as automation of industry, telesurgery, intelligent transportation, augmented/virtual reality, and many others~\cite{chen2018ultra,nguyen20216g}.
+In this article, we focus on low latency for Cloud Radio Access Network or C-RAN.
+C-RAN has been proposed for 5G+ and 6G~\cite{niknam2020intelligent,larsen2022deployment} as a next-generation mobile network architecture to reduce energy consumption~\cite{gavrilovska2020cloud,mobile2011c,checko2014cloud} and more generally the total cost of ownership.
+C-RAN is a centralized architecture: each antenna has a Remote Radio Head (RRH) that sends the signal to a Baseband Unit (BBU) in a data center\footnote{Other terminologies exist in the literature.
+The results of this work are fully compatible with any variation of the C-RAN architecture.}.
+A primary challenge in C-RAN is achieving latency compatible with transport protocols~\cite{ieeep802}.
+Latency is measured from the moment an RRH sends a message to the reception of the response, computed by real-time virtualized network functions on a BBU.
+For example, LTE standards require one to process functions like HARQ (Hybrid Automatic Repeat reQuest) in $3$~ms~\cite{bouguen2012lte}.
+In 5G, some services need end-to-end latency as low as $1$~ms~\cite{dogra2020survey,3gpp5g,boccardi2014five}.
+Beyond latency constraints, C-RAN also imposes periodic data transfer in the \emph{fronthaul network} between RRHs and BBUs, requiring frames to be transmitted every millisecond in line with 5G+ and 6G specifications~\cite{bouguen2012lte,romano2019imt}.
+We aim to operate a C-RAN on a low-cost shared switched packet network.
+This work investigates whether periodic messages can be scheduled to avoid collisions in a low-cost shared switched packet network.
+Eliminating queuing delays frees time for latency caused by physical transmission, enabling wider deployment areas.

+We assume that network components can collect information, transmit it to a centralized entity, classify traffic flows, and forward each flow at a precise time dictated by the controller.
+Time-Sensitive Networking (TSN) standards, such as IEEE 802.1Qat Stream Reservation Protocol~\cite{ieee802qat}, enhanced by IEEE 802.1Qcc~\cite{6755436}, provide technical solutions to support these assumptions, aligning with the Software-Defined Networking (SDN) paradigm~\cite{mohamed2021software,li2015software,7356556}.